Fuel Poverty Bill

 Groups Affected

-- Households in fuel poverty: The bill directly aims to benefit them by improving home energy efficiency, potentially lowering energy bills.
+- Households in Fuel Poverty: This bill directly aims to benefit households in fuel poverty by improving the energy efficiency of their homes and potentially lowering their energy bills through energy assistance packages.

 Powered by nyModel